 Fiscal Management (10 points)

-Soundness of fiscal management, including diversity and reliability of financial support (10 points)
+Soundness of fiscal management, including diversity and reliability of financial support

 Review Procedures & Funding Decisions

-Panelists evaluate applications and make funding recommendations to the Mass Cultural Council’s board.
-The board considers these recommendations in the context of the agency’s available funds and makes all final funding decisions.
-For details on the decision-making process, see the timeline above.
+Panelists evaluate applications and make funding recommendations to the Mass Cultural Council’s governing council.
+The Council considers these recommendations in the context of the agency’s available funds and makes all final funding decisions.
+For details on the decision-making process, see the timeline below.

 - Talk to senior staff from the organization and key staff for proposed program.

-- Talk to someone in a caretaking/authority position with the participating (or intended) young people, outside of the program staff (parents, collaborators, case workers, or other key stakeholders as appropriate).
+- Talk to someone in a caretaking/authority position with the participating (or intended) young people, outside-of-the-program staff (parents, collaborators, case workers, or other key stakeholders as appropriate).